The Web address of this article is

 This article offers perspective on family secrets.
 It proposes why secrets

-occur (shame, guilt, and fear) and how they're transmitted down the generations, and
+occur (shame, guilt, fear, and ignorance) and how they're transmitted down the generations.

 suggests ways of identifying family secrets and why they exist.
 Doing this is part of